Berlin police clash with house squatters, supporters | DW | 16.06.2021

-Berlin police say they were pelted with stones by 200 persons opposed to a city-ordered fire safety inspection of "partly occupied" apartments in Friedrichshain precinct's Rigaer Street.
+Berlin police say they were pelted with stones by 200 people opposed to a city-ordered fire safety inspection of "partly occupied" apartments in Friedrichshain precinct's Rigaer Street.

 Police cleared the area of barricades, barbed wire and burning tires so the city can carry out fire safety inspections

-Police and firefighters in Berlin were caught in a street battle Wednesday morning with so-called leftist squatters occupying an appartment complex located at Rigaer Strasse 94, in the city's Friedrichshain neighborhood.
+Police and firefighters in Berlin were caught in a street battle Wednesday with so-called leftist squatters occupying an apartment complex located at Rigaer Strasse 94, in the city's Friedrichshain neighborhood.

 On Tuesday, the Berlin Administrative Court had rejected a last-minute attempt to block a Thursday fire safety inspection of the building complex, something occupiers vehemently oppose.

-Ahead the inspection, police arrived Wednesday morning with tactical vehicles and water canon.
+Ahead of the inspection, police arrived Wednesday morning with tactical vehicles and a water cannon.

 Squatters had barricaded the building and tried to force police back with stones and other projectiles

-Police said they were pelted with rocks thrown from the roof as well as with fireworks by some 200 persons, leaving the street enveloped in smoke for part of the morning.
+Police said they were pelted with rocks thrown from the roof as well as with fireworks by some 200 people, leaving the street enveloped in smoke for part of the morning.

-Three sets of burning barricades were extinguished with water cannon and pushed aside.
+Three sets of burning barricades were extinguished and pushed aside.
 Sixty police officers were injured.

-"Whoever sets fire to car tyres, is not fighting for leftist "free space" but intimidates one's own neighborhood, said Geisel, using the local expression "Kiez."
+"Whoever sets fire to car tires, is not fighting for leftist 'free space' but intimidates one's own neighborhood," said Geisel.

-Police have declared the zone restricted for vehicle parking until Friday evening, banning all demonstrations.
+Police have declared the zone restricted for vehicle parking until Friday evening and banned demonstrations in the area.